WoltLab/docs.woltlab.com/docs/migration/wsc55/php.md

 Deleting unnamed event listeners still is possible to allow for a clean migration of existing listeners.

+#### Cronjob

+Installing unnamed cronjobs is no longer supported.
+The `name` attribute needs to be specified for all event listeners.

+Deleting unnamed cronjobs still is possible to allow for a clean migration of existing cronjobs.

+The cronjob PIP now supports the `<expression>` element, allowing to define the cronjob schedule using a full expression instead of specifying the five elements separately.

 #### Database

 The `$name` parameter of `DatabaseTableIndex::create()` is no longer optional.